 Manually collecting and sending metrics

 To verify that the agent works as expected, you can manually run commands to run your queries, collect the resulting metrics, and then send them to Stackdriver Monitoring.
 To run your queries and collect the resulting metrics exactly once, run the following command:

 sudo gcm gather

 Viewing your metrics in Cloud Monitoring

 To display the metrics collected by Stackdriver Monitoring in your own charts and dashboards:

-In the GCP Console, go to Create Dashboard.
+In the Cloud Console, go to the Monitoring page.